gaehlerm/SoftwareEngineering/README.md

 Missing unit tests is also a very common problem.
 Though this one is even harder to fix in a code review.
 You simply lack information on what a piece of code does.
 Furthermore, it is certainly the task of the original programmer to write tests, not yours.

-A common problem that is easy to spot are comments.
+Another common problem that is easy to spot are comments.
 If the expression used to explain something in a comment is different than the name of the variable, something is off.
 Usually the variable should be renamed.
 Though renaming has not the highest priority.
 It is more important to fix the logic of the code.

 ## Breaking classes